GreekMMLU: A Native-Sourced Multitask Benchmark for Evaluating Language Models in Greek

 \section{Abstract}

 Large Language Models (LLMs) are commonly trained on multilingual corpora that include Greek, yet reliable evaluation benchmarks for Greek—particularly those based on authentic, native-sourced content—remain limited.
 Existing datasets are often machine-translated from English, failing to capture Greek linguistic and cultural characteristics.
-We introduce GreekMMLU\footnote{https://github.com/mersinkonomi/GreekMMLU}, a native-sourced benchmark for massive multitask language understanding in Greek, comprising 21,805 multiple-choice questions across 45 subject areas, organized under a newly defined subject taxonomy and annotated with educational difficulty levels spanning primary to professional examinations.
+We introduce GreekMMLU\footnote{\url{https://github.com/mersinkonomi/GreekMMLU}}, a native-sourced benchmark for massive multitask language understanding in Greek, comprising 21,805 multiple-choice questions across 45 subject areas, organized under a newly defined subject taxonomy and annotated with educational difficulty levels spanning primary to professional examinations.
 All questions are sourced or authored in Greek from academic, professional, and governmental exams.
-We publicly release 16,857 samples and reserve 4,948 samples for a private leaderboard\footnote{https://huggingface.co/spaces/yangzhang33/GreekMMLU-Leaderboard} to enable robust and contamination-resistant evaluation.
+We publicly release 16,857 samples and reserve 4,948 samples for a private leaderboard\footnote{\url{https://hf.co/spaces/yangzhang33/GreekMMLU-Leaderboard}} to enable robust and contamination-resistant evaluation.
 Evaluations of over 80 open- and closed-source LLMs reveal substantial performance gaps between frontier and open-weight models, as well as between Greek-adapted models and general multilingual ones.
 Finally, we provide a systematic analysis of factors influencing performance—including model scale, adaptation, and prompting—and derive insights for improving LLM capabilities in Greek.